microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAuthorizationPolicy.md

 This example demonstrates how to update a DefaultUserRolePermissions of authorization policy in Microsoft Entra ID.

-- `Id` parameter specifies the authorization policy ID.
+- `-Id` parameter specifies the authorization policy ID.
-- `DefaultUserRolePermissions` parameter specifies the customizable default user role permissions.
+- `-DefaultUserRolePermissions` parameter specifies the customizable default user role permissions.

 ## Parameters